NamelessMC/Nameless-Docker/README.md

 If you want to use Docker for developing NamelessMC, please see the [docker compose file in the main repo](https://github.com/NamelessMC/Nameless/blob/v2/docker-compose.yaml).

+## Updating
+First, follow regular update instructions on the website (uploading files etc).
+After the upgrade is complete and your website is back up, change the image tag to the new version (e.g. change from `pr7` to `pr8`) to get the newest PHP library versions.

 ## Available tags
 | Tag | NamelessMC version | PHP version
 | --- | ------------------ | -----------